Results of the Work – 9/26/18

 Bob

-I hope you day was blessed in the Lord.
-I had a good day on campus and Sherin, and Axel prayed with me to receive Christ, and Mike prayed rededicating his life to Christ.
+I hope your day was blessed.
+I had a good day on campus and Angelo prayed with me to receive Jesus.

 So thanks for your prayers for the ministry and for evangelism today if you had a chance, God truly blessed.